PJ Hay Memorial Prize Essay

 The Percival J Hay Memorial Trust makes the award.
 The value of the Prize is set each year by the Trustees of the Percival J. Hay Memorial Trust in consultation with the Council of the Society.

 Intending applicants should contact the Society in writing via the Contact Us form.
+Please refer to and read the rules below before submitting your entry or enquiry

 The prize shall be awarded by competition annually or at such intervals as the Trustees determine.